Learning About Careers In Years 7 - 11

 This is supplemented by talks from speakers and FE and HE providers, to help students consider what placements may be ideal for them, and what future paths they may consider.

 Work Experience takes place in July of Year 10.
 Students are provided with guidance and support to ensure they conduct themselves professionally and safely, and gain as much valuable experience as possible from their placements.
 This includes preparation for identifying workplace skills and knowledge before departing, completing a logbook during the week, and thorough reflection and group discussions on their return.
+We then encourage students to return to their careers and pathways ideas and thoughts, and reflect on how the placement has affected these. |

 In Year 11, we continue to provide extensive careers guidance and support as students make choices about the next stage of their education.
 This includes: